Shiutang-Li/python_utils/README.md

 ### Tutorial / API

 api is not ready yet.
-To see how to use the funcitons, see pandas_utils_demo.ipynb.
+To see how to use the funcitons, see demo files.